 Grief Counseling in Seattle

 Are you struggling with disenfranchised grief?
 Are you looking for support to help heal from mourning and loss?
 You are not alone, and there is help available.
 We are a team of therapists located in the Ballard neighborhood of Seattle.
-We work with individuals and couples in the Seattle area on navigating through grief and loss, as well as other concerns like depression, anxiety, trauma, and disordered eating.
+We work with individuals and couples in the Seattle area on navigating through grief and loss.
 You can schedule a free 15-minute phone consultation or contact us for more information.

 We created this blog to share information about living a healthy, happy, and fulfilling life.
 We are constantly learning new things and making mistakes along the way.
 This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
 We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
 We also hope to exchange wisdom and enlightenment from you, our readers.